 The plush Euro Top platform bed was extremely comfortable.
 Maximizing comfort, I loved the soft cotton linens.
 I could also easily adjust the room’s temperature with the thermostat.

 In my room, there was plenty of storage and closet space to store my belongings.The full-length mirror, iron and ironing board also came in handy.
-Lots of hotels don’t offer this amenity anymore so this was refreshing.
+Lots of hotels don’t offer this amenity anymore so this was refreshing to see.

 My window looked out to the back of the hotel.
 I had an incredible view of New York City’s skyline.
 From my room, I could see Times Square’s flashing lights at night.
 To ensure a restful night’s sleep, my window shades conveniently doubled as blackout curtains.